Medical Air Technology | Tel: +44 (0)844 871 2100

 CAT3

 An aseptic suite is a type of cleanroom used for the manufacture of pharmaceutical drugs.
 It has to be a microorganism-free space to avoid contamination.
-It achieves this through specialist HVAC and room design.
+It achieves this through specialist HVAC and room design, which ensures that no contaminants are able to enter the suite or licensed premises.

 Radiopharmacies, stem cell laboratories, cytotoxic pharmacies, gene therapy, total parenteral nutrition (TPN) and in vitro fertilisation (IVF) all require aseptic conditions.